 Equipment for Herbal Wines and Meads

-- One Gallon Glass Carboy (x2) ~ A narrow neck fermentation vessel, also called a carboy, will hold the flower wine while it ferments.
-You’ll need two since the wine needs to be moved to a clean container (leaving the sediment behind) after 7-10 days of active primary fermentation.
-They often come in a kit with a rubber stopper and water lock together.
+- One Gallon Glass Carboy (x2): These narrow-neck fermentation vessels, known as carboys, are used to hold the herbal wine during fermentation.
+You’ll need two, as you’ll transfer the wine to a clean container after 7-10 days of active fermentation to leave behind the sediment.
+These often come in kits with a rubber stopper and airlock.

-- Rubber Stopper and Water Lock ~ Basically a one-way valve that allows CO2 to escape, but prevents contaminants from entering the fermentation vessel, and it helps prevent the wine from turning to vinegar.
+- Rubber Stopper and Airlock: This setup acts as a one-way valve that lets carbon dioxide escape while keeping outside contaminants from entering the fermentation vessel, thus preventing the wine from turning into vinegar.

-- Bottle Corker ~ If you’re using wine bottles, you’ll need a corker as well.
-Be sure to use clean, new corks for bottling the wine.
+- Bottle Corker: If you’re using wine bottles, you’ll need a corker to seal them.
+Be sure to use clean, new corks when bottling your wine.

 With flower wines, I tend to use a wide-mouth fermenter for the primary, since the flower petals can clog the narrow neck of a traditional carboy and be a mess to clean.